 - Ability to Maintain Family Relationships - Who will be best able to help the child keep family relationships?
 Who is going to let the child speak with their ex-mother-in-law, for example?
 Who will not penalize the child for any bad action on the part of the other parent?

 - Child Preference - The decision of the court may be reversed on appeal if the judge will not hear the child's preference.
 However, the judge may choose to interview the child outside the presence of the parents.
-A child as young as 5 or 6 years of age may be heard.
-Though it is rare, the court will hear from a child under 7 years.
+Though it is rare, the court will hear from a child under 7 years, and a child as young as 5 or 6 years of age may be heard.
 The child's maturity, and whether the child can tell the truth from fiction will guide the decision whether a child may be heard.
-A child of 10 or 12 years of age is certainly entitled to have their opinions heard and given weight in legal proceedings about custody.
+A child of at least 10 or 12 years of age is certainly entitled to have their opinions heard and given weight in legal proceedings about custody.
 Additionally, the court has the power to appoint an attorney for the child in contested cases.